 I tried to explain, but it was no use.

 I never home schooled my children, but I did teach them.
 Maybe not in academics, but about the importance of faith and family.
-A few years ago, my daughters graduated and moved out just as my youngest entered high school.
-I thought about going back to work.
+When my daughter graduated and moved out and my youngest entered high school, I thought about going back to work.
 Our budget could sure use a boost, but I decided to wait.
 As much as fifteen-year-old boys try to act like miniature adults, I think they still like having their moms at home.
 They may spend most of their time on the computer or with their friends.
 Sometimes they don’t even look like they’re listening when we talk, but somehow teenagers are needier than toddlers.

 So I stayed home.

-Now, four years later as Garrett is preparing to graduate from high school, I caught myself wondering again: Did my sacrifice make a difference?
+Four years later when Garrett was preparing to graduate from high school, I caught myself wondering again: Did my sacrifice make a difference?
 Was it worth the cost of staying home?
 Did my investment pay off?

-Just then, my 6-foot mini-me saunters down the hall, holds out his arms and smiles, “Mommy, I don’t think I’ve had a hug today.”
+Just then, my 6-foot mini-me sauntered down the hall, held out his arms and smiled, “Mommy, I don’t think I’ve had a hug today.”
 Flashbacks of Pull-Ups and Play-Doh flood my mind along with his favorite childhood treasures:

 Thomas and friends.